phalcon-orphanage/docs/en/api/Phalcon_Request.rst

 **array** **getAcceptableContent** ()

-Gets array with mime/types and their quality accepted by the browser/client from $_SERVER['HTTP_ACCEPT']
+Gets array with mime types and their quality accepted by the browser/client from $_SERVER['HTTP_ACCEPT']

 **array** **getBestAccept** ()

-Gets best mime/type accepted by the browser/client from $_SERVER['HTTP_ACCEPT']
+Gets best mime type accepted by the browser/client from $_SERVER['HTTP_ACCEPT']

 **array** **getClientCharsets** ()

-Gets charsets array and their quality accepted by the browser/client from $_SERVER['HTTP_ACCEPT_CHARSET']
+Gets charsets array accepted by the browser/client from $_SERVER['HTTP_ACCEPT_CHARSET']

 **string** **getBestCharset** ()